Visiting Rome on a budget is easy, if you know the secrets!

 But order a Coke or Diet Coke and you will get a small can or bottle, and at least 5 Euros on your bill.
 It’s not a rip-off, it’s just that it costs the restaurant a lot so they pass it on to you.
 If you really want a soda in a bar or restaurant, just know it’s going to cost you.

-In many countries, if you get a coffee at coffee house like Starbucks, and sit down all day and work at your laptop, or just read the paper, you pay exactly the same as if you get your purchase to go, and leave.
+In many countries, if you get a coffee at a coffee house, and sit down all day and work at your laptop, or just read the paper, you pay exactly the same as if you get your purchase to go, and leave.

 In Italy, it doesn’t work that way.